MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 OneDrive has detailed reporting and auditing capabilities for files it stores as well as for those files stored through other services that use OneDrive for storage, such as Microsoft SharePoint.
 In addition, you can audit individual file actions, including downloads, renames, and views.

 The Microsoft 365 admin center handles reporting for cloud services, including OneDrive.
 You can view historical information like storage usage by user and for the organization, total file and active file counts, and account activity.
-The following image shows an example of a OneDrive report for file usage over the past 30 days in the Office 365 admin center.
+The following image shows an example of a OneDrive report for file usage over the past 30 days in the Microsoft 365 admin center.

 > [!NOTE]
 > To export this info to a .csv file, select **Export**.

 ![Screenshot of the 30-day file usage report](media/onedrive-feature-overview_image2.png)

 You can also consume this info in Power BI by using the Microsoft 365 usage analytics content pack.
-Using this content pack, you can visualize and analyze Office 365 usage data by using prebuilt graphs and charts or by creating custom reports to gain insight into how specific regions or departments within your organization are using Office 365.
+Using this content pack, you can visualize and analyze usage data by using prebuilt graphs and charts or by creating custom reports to gain insight into how specific regions or departments within your organization are using Microsoft 365.
 For more info about this content pack, see [Microsoft 365 usage analytics](/office365/admin/usage-analytics/usage-analytics).

 ### Encryption of data in transit and at rest